NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 To make certain conditions easier, there will be the `stateless(auto)` syntax.
 When applied to a class declaration, `stateless(auto)` will cause the class to be stateless if the class is empty.
 If the class is not empty, then the class will not be stateless.

+When a stateless class is used to create an object in a way that cannot have `stateless` applied to it, then the code behaves just as it would if the class did not have the `stateless` keyword.
+Therefore, you can heap allocate arrays of stateless classes, and they will function just like any heap allocated array of empty classes.
+You can declare an automatic variable of a stateless type, and it will behave as any empty class (note: implementations may optimize such objects to take up no stack space if possible, but they are not required to do so).

-When a stateless class is used to declare a direct subobject of another type, that subobject will be implicitly stateless.
-It is perfectly valid to explicitly specify `stateless` on a member/base class of a stateless type.
+However, when a stateless class is used to declare a direct subobject of another type, that subobject will be implicitly stateless.
+It is perfectly valid to explicitly specify `stateless` on a member/base class of a stateless type as well.
 If the conditions on the two `stateless` properties do not agree (one resolves to true and the other false), then the program is il-formed.[^1]

 Declaring an array of a stateless type as an NSDM is forbidden.
 Stateless types may not be used as members of a union.